RPNT: Robust Pre-trained Neural Transformer -- A Pathway for Generalized Motor Decoding

 \textbf{Neural decoder.} Our main goal in RPNT is to obtain a pretrained transformer encoder that can later be finetuned for downstream tasks or frozen for data-driven functional connectivity visualization.
 Accordingly, we design the decoder to be lightweight such that $\text{Decoder}_{\theta}: \mathbb{R}^{B \times T \times D} \rightarrow \mathbb{R}^{B \times T \times N}$ maps encoded representations to Poisson rate parameters through two feedforward blocks and an output projection:

-\subsection{Causal Masked Neural Modeling}
+\subsection{Causal masked neural modeling}

-With the neural transformer encoder setup, we introduce a pretraining framework tailored for neural spike data that robustly performs self-supervised learning (SSL) using masked causal Poisson reconstruction loss with a stochastic masking strategy (uniform random distribution) and contrastive loss for cross-site latent representations.
+With the neural transformer setup, we next introduce a pretraining framework tailored for neural spike data that robustly performs self-supervised learning (SSL) using masked causal Poisson reconstruction loss with a stochastic masking strategy (uniform random distribution) and contrastive loss for cross-site latent representations.

-\textbf{Uniform Random Masking Strategy.} Unlike fixed masking strategies, which required careful tuning in prior work~\citep{srivastava2014dropout,ye2025generalist,zhang2024towards,he2022masked}, we apply masking both in space (neurons) and time according to the uniform distribution, i.e., $p_m \sim \mathcal{U}(0, 1)$, at each batch.
-This choice is motivated by works of ~\cite{azabou2023unified} and ~\citep{le2025spint}, where in~\cite{azabou2023unified} it was shown that dynamic dropout augmented the decoding performance, and in a recent work of~\citep{le2025spint} it was shown that uniform neuron sampling strategy can improve the supervised motor decoding performance.
-These findings led us to further extend masking to both time and neuron during SSL pretraining.
-The stochastic approach that we propose eliminates the masking rate hyperparameter while ensuring the model encounters diverse reconstruction difficulties during the pretraining phase, i.e., $\mathbf{M}_{:,t,n} \sim \text{Bernoulli}(1 - p_m)$.
+\textbf{Uniform random masking strategy.} Unlike fixed masking strategies, which require careful tuning in prior work~\cite{srivastava2014dropout,ye2025generalist,zhang2024towards,he2022masked}, we apply masking in both space (neurons) and time according to a stochastic uniform distribution such that $p_m \sim \mathcal{U}(0, 1)$, at each batch.
+This choice is motivated by prior supervised motor decoding studies~\cite{azabou2023unified,le2025spint}.
+In POYO~\cite{azabou2023unified}, dynamic dropout was shown to improve decoding performance, and in SPINT~\cite{le2025spint}, a uniform neuron sampling strategy further improved supervised motor decoding.
+These findings motivated us to extend stochastic masking to both temporal and neuronal dimensions during SSL pretraining.
+This stochastic strategy removes the masking rate hyperparameter while ensuring that the model encounters diverse reconstruction difficulties during pretraining, i.e., $\mathbf{M}_{:,t,n} \sim \text{Bernoulli}(1 - p_m)$.

-\textbf{Self-Supervised Learning Objective.} Distinct from existing denoising-based transformer work, our approach maintains causality, i.e., reconstruction at time $t$ depends only on unmasked inputs from $t' \leq t$.
-This transforms the standard MAE objective~\cite{he2022masked} into a predictive task aligned with the autoregressive nature of neural mechanisms (see Appendix for the comparison).
+\textbf{Self-supervised learning objective.} Distinct from existing denoising-based transformer work~\cite{ye2021representation}, our approach maintains causality, i.e., reconstruction at time $t$ depends only on unmasked inputs from $t' \leq t$.
+This adapts the standard masked autoencoding objective~\cite{he2022masked} into a predictive task aligned with the autoregressive nature of neural mechanisms (see discussion section).
 For masked position $(t, n)$, RPNT reconstructs it with respect to

 As neural spike counts follow a Poisson distribution, we use the Poisson reconstruction loss